enfiskutensykkel/sfqtester/README.md

 Note
 ----

+This program is written for GNU/Linux.
+It uses `pthreads` and `epoll`, so it isn't very portable.

 As this program spawns a lot of threads, make sure that
   * the upper limit of threads a process is allowed to spawn is higher than the number of connections you try to make
   * the upper limit of thread stack size is high enough to allow for many connections